 If you have sustained a personal injury as the result of a construction accident, you need to be diligent in your efforts of recovering compensation.
 Some, but not all, construction firms will try to avoid paying for your injuries, and too many escape their responsibility of paying workers’ compensation wages.
 As soon as you are able, you need to reach out to the Fisk & Monteleone Law Firm in Rockford to ensure that you aren’t leaving money on the table that could otherwise be used to aid the healing process.
 Fortunately, we offer a completely free consultation to help you determine the best course of action after your accident.

 Contact Fisk & Monteleone Ltd. Today

-After you have sustained a personal injury as the result of a construction accident, don’t hesitate to contact the Fisk & Monteleone Law Firm.
+After you have sustained a personal injury as the result of a construction accident, don’t hesitate to contact the Fisk & Monteleone Law Firm at 815-315-0576 for a FREE Consultation.
 We care for the needs of our clients, and we understand what you are going through.
 Our goal is to remove financial burdens from our clients’ lives so they can fully heal and recover from their injuries.
 We have helped countless clients in Illinois, and we can help you too.